monsoonmaelstrom/book2/book2.md

 I know if Alex wasn’t holding her locked in place, she would be screaming and thrashing in pain right now.
 But I keep going.
 I told her this is what it would be like, and she still asked for it, so I keep going.

 I don’t know how long it’s been, or how much longer it’s going to take.
 I keep pulling power into myself and using it to burn through her.
 I feel my own skin growing hot where our hands meet, but I ignore it and continue working.
-A part of me is distantly aware Lisette has lost consciousness—which is probably a mercy—though Alex still holds her in place, but I’m nowhere near done.
+A part of me is distantly aware Lisette has lost consciousness—which is probably a mercy—though Alex still holds her in place.
+I’m nowhere near done.

 So far, I’ve just been pushing power into her, etching the pathways that will allow it to flow.
 Now I begin pulling it through her, and using it to bind her to me, similar to what I did with the deer.
 I remold parts of Lisette to be more like myself, and force her body to accept the changes I’m making as I do so.
 I wrap the changes tighter and tighter so that the only way the power can flow is through her and into me.
 I layer on more magic, so that if Lisette—or anyone else—tries to use the connection to pull power from me, it’ll result in Lisette’s death.
 I hope it won’t be necessary, but I’m unwilling to chance it so I put more power into that piece than any other part of what I’ve done to her.